-The tables in this brochure show the contaminants we found last year or the most recent time we sampled for that contaminant.
+The tables below show the contaminants we found last year or the most recent time we sampled for that contaminant.
 They also show the levels of those contaminants and the Environmental Protection Agency's limits.
 Substances that we tested for but did not find are not included in the tables.